 Coffs Harbour's relationship with Sasebo

-Coffs Harbour and the Japenese city of Sasebo signed a sister city affiliation in 1988, but have enjoyed a close relationship ever since 1953, through student exchanges with the Seiwa Girls College in Sasebo.
+2013 is the 25th anniversary of the sister city relationship between Coffs Harbour and the Japanese city of Sasebo who signed a sister city affiliation in 1988.
+The two cities have enjoyed a close relationship ever since 1953, through student exchanges with the Seiwa Girls College in Sasebo.
 In 1983, the Japan-Australia Society of Sasebo was established, while the Australia-Japan Society of Coffs Harbour Inc was set up in 1990.

 The local Australia-Japan Society was formed to assist the growing links between Japan and Coffs Harbour at a community level.
 In a voluntary capacity, the Australia-Japan Society aims to support Coffs Harbour City Council with its sister city relationship and help make Coffs Harbour the most friendly place for Japanese to visit in Australia.